robert-westenberger/knowledgebase/docker/image-manipulation.md

 ### ENTRYPOINT
 An `ENTRYPOINT` instruciton allows you to config a container that will run as an executable.

+### USER
+The `USER` instruction sets the default user for the image.
+By default, Docker runs containers as the root user.
+This can pose a security threat in some cases, so it's usually best to run as a non-root user.
 ### Example - Custom nginx
 ```
 FROM ubuntu:latest